bminer/node-blade/README.md

 	)
 ```

+You can also put substitute an attribute value with vanilla JS code like this:
+`input(type="text" name="contact-"+name value=value)`.
+For example, if you passed the object
+`{name: "fred", value: "testing"}` to your view, the above would render to:
+`<input type="text" name="contact-fred" value="testing"/>`

+You cannot put whitespace in the vanilla JavaScript code, though.
+Blade uses whitespace to
+separate each attribute.

-Yes... the `class` attribute is handled with extra special care.
+And, yes... the `class` attribute is handled with extra special care.
 Pass an array or string.
-Yes,
-classes (delimited by ".") from before will be merged with the value of the attribute.
+Classes (delimited by ".") from before will be merged with the value of the `class` attribute.

+For example:

 `div#foo.bar.dummy(class="another dude")` renders as: `<div id="foo" class="bar dummy another dude"></div>`

-div div div is annoying... so we can omit this if we specify an id or some classes:
+div, div, div can get annoying... so, we can omit the tag specifier if we specify an
+id or some classes:

 ```
 #foo